jbrunton/jbrunton.com/_posts/2025-02-20-what-we-should-mean-by-accountability.md

 ## Systems and the myth of ‘human error’

 Dekker also recommends that we take a systems view of team performance.
-While failures may naively be blamed on mistakes or ‘human error’, most organisational systems are driven close to the limits of what they can safely deliver (and often beyond).
+While failures may naively be blamed on mistakes or ‘human error’, most organizational systems are driven close to the limits of what they can safely deliver (and often beyond).
 Deadlines, competing priorities and brittle processes requiring workarounds all contribute to conditions in which failures aren’t due to personal mistakes or ‘human error’.
-Instead, they are merely a consequence of the organisational constraints and pressures which staff do their best to navigate with the limited information available to them in the moment.
+Instead, they are merely a consequence of the organizational constraints and pressures which staff do their best to navigate with the limited information available to them in the moment.
 In this context, failure is not a moral deficiency but a product of systems complexity.
 Our job is to find ways to manage this complexity in order to reduce the prevalence or scale of failure, as outlined below.

 # Preconditions for accountability